susanyang17/doc/dev-ref/Features_and_Usages.md

 ## Copy & Paste

-  - If you copy and paste inside a ZSS component, it has full information at both server and client side, so such copy-paste can retain all information of cells including styles, a formula, format, data validation.
+  - If you copy and paste inside a Keikai component, it has full information at both server and client side, so such copy-paste can retain all information of cells including styles, a formula, format, data validation.
-  - If you copy a whole column/row, ZSS also copy the width/height.
+  - If you copy a whole column/row, Keikai also copy the width/height.
 But copying one or multiple cells doesn't copy the width and height to target cells.
-  - If you want to copy almost a whole sheet to another ZSS component, please call
+  - If you want to copy almost a whole sheet to another Keikai component, please call
     <https://www.zkoss.org/javadoc/latest/zss/org/zkoss/zss/api/Range.html#cloneSheetFrom-java.lang.String-io.keikai.model.Sheet->.
     It can clone a sheet from another `Book` object.

-### Between ZSS and Other Application like Excel
+### Between Keikai and Other Application like Excel

   - Such copy-paste only works with **Ctrl+c** and **Ctrl+v**.
-Click "Paste" on the toolbar or context menu only works for copying cells inside one ZSS component.
+Click "Paste" on the toolbar or context menu only works for copying cells inside one Keikai component.
   - Such copy-paste is an action between 2 applications (Excel and browser) through a system clipboard.
-Currently, ZSS only extract text content from a system clipboard, so this copy-paste only pastes the "pure text" you see on the screen without any specified style on cells.
+Currently, Keikai only extract text content from a system clipboard, so this copy-paste only pastes the "pure text" you see on the screen without any specified style on cells.
-  - For example, a cell in Excel with a formula `=sum(1)`, if you copy the cell and paste it to ZSS, the cell in ZSS gets `1` as a number.
+  - For example, a cell in Excel with a formula `=sum(1)`, if you copy the cell and paste it to Keikai, the cell in Keikai gets `1` as a number.
-    Just like you type `1` in a ZSS cell.
+    Just like you type `1` in a Keikai cell.
-  - If you enter edit mode, select the text `=sum(1)` and copy it in Excel, then paste to a cell in ZSS.
-ZSS gets a formula, just like you type a formula in a ZSS cell.
+  - If you enter edit mode, select the text `=sum(1)` and copy it in Excel, then paste to a cell in Keikai.
+Keikai gets a formula, just like you type a formula in a Keikai cell.

-### Between 2 ZSS components
+### Between 2 Keikai components

-Copy-paste cells between 2 ZSS components also rely on the system clipboard, so it's a similar case like ZSS and Excel, only copying pure text.
+Copy-paste cells between 2 Keikai components also rely on the system clipboard, so it's a similar case like Keikai and Excel, only copying pure text.

 ### limitation

-ZSS can't paste a cell that has a multiline text into one cell of ZSS, and it will split the text into multiple cells by rows.
+Keikai can't paste a cell that has a multiline text into one cell of Keikai, and it will split the text into multiple cells by rows.

 ### Special Paste